-Another important version control scenario in Cognos Connection is capturing the act of content deletion.
+Another important version control scenario is capturing the act of content deletion.
 In keeping with our previous example, suppose Adam checks the checkbox for Actual vs. Target Sales, then clicks the delete button (upper right).

-Normally, when you delete an object in Cognos Connection it is gone forever.
+Normally, when you delete an object it is gone forever.

-With MotioCI's Active Versioning you have the comfort of knowing that just because the report was deleted in Cognos Connection does not mean it has been lost forever.
+With MotioCI's Active Versioning you have the comfort of knowing that just because the report was deleted it does not mean it has been lost forever.
 Just like any other modification to an object, a deletion is versioned by MotioCI.